 Introduction: Adding Nobs to the Analog Discovery 2 Using LabVIEW

 In my project, I used LabVIEW to interface with 3 Pmod ENC's connected to a WF32 to control a LabVIEW project I made called LabForms.
 This project lets you access the analog scope and wavegen functionalities of the Analog Discovery through LabVIEW.
 The LabVIEW code uses the LabVIEW driver for the Analog Discovery 2.
 Refer to my instructable " Analog Discovery 2 USB Oscilloscope + LabVIEW(2016 update)" where I walk through the Labforms user interface, the goal of the project was to create a project similar to Digilent Waveforms in LabVIEW.
+While the basic version of LabForms works for all versions of LabVIEW after 2014 this particular project only works with LabVIEW 2014.

 Many people prefer using physical knobs to configure a scope rather than using a mouse.
 In this project, I will show you how I used Pmod ENC's and LabVIEW to add physical knobs to the Analog Discovery 2.
 With these knobs you will be able to control the sample rate, base, range, and offset of both of your scopes.